BlogAutomation

 Free plan/trial?
 Yes.
 Outfunnel offers a free 14-day trial with all their plans, except for the Enterprise plan

 Outfunnel is a workflow automation software designed specifically for sales and marketing teams.
-As such, the platform integrates with popular marketing software and major CRMs.
-Setting up the tool is easy, and it'll sync your contacts with just a click.
+As such, the platform integrates with popular marketing tools and CRM systems to create seamless workflows across your revenue-generating departments.

 Outfunnel uses "connections" to connect and automate different tasks.
-For example, users can sync their web form submissions with their CRM and share the data with team members.
-It also lets marketing teams implement more sophisticated automations, like checking if a contact is receiving multiple campaigns, or ending a sequence after a customer takes a specific action.
+For example, users can sync their web form submissions with their CRM and share email engagement data across platforms.

 Outfunnel is generally much cheaper for sales and marketing teams, compared to full-fledged workflow automation tools.